Here are seven valuable tips that can help you to avoid common mistakes made during this blessed month:

 The Quran describes the purpose of fasting; “Believers, fasting has been prescribed for you as it was prescribed for those before you so you become mindful of Allah” (al-Baqarah 2:183).
 Fasting trains us to obey the teachings of Islam, it motivates us, spurs us and gives us the energy to follow the Shariah.
 The Prophet (peace be upon him) said: “Whoever does not give up false speech and acting upon it, and ignorance, Allah has no need of him giving up his food and drink” (Bukhari).
 So praying, giving Zakat and doing good is part of Ramadan, anyone who neglects these is depriving himself of the great benefits of Ramadan.

 7. Good social practices:

 Here are three wonderful activities in Ramadan that no one can afford to miss:

-- Iftaar parties: Inviting others for breaking fast is Sunnah, however be careful not to make it too lavish.
+- Iftaar gatherings: Inviting others for breaking fast is Sunnah, however, be careful not to make it too lavish.
 Giving sumptuous banquets in this month goes against the spirit of simplicity and frugality.

-- I’tikaf is spiritual retreat, when the fasting person stays in the Masjid or for women to stay in their room.
-Aisha said “the messenger (peace be upon him) used to retreat during the last ten days of Ramadan, he did this regularly and after him I do it”.
+- I’tikaf: is a spiritual retreat, when the fasting person stays in the Masjid or for women to stay in their room.
+Aisha said, “the messenger (peace be upon him) used to retreat during the last ten days of Ramadan, he did this regularly and after him I do it”.

-- The night of power (27th of Ramadan) is better than a thousand months of worship the Prophet (peace be upon him) said: “Seek Lailat ul-Qadr, the night of power among the odd numbered nights of the last ten nights of Ramadan” (Bukhari).
+- The night of power: (Lailatul Qadr) is better than a thousand months of worship the Prophet (peace be upon him) said: “Seek Lailat ul-Qadr, the night of power among the odd numbered nights of the last ten nights of Ramadan” (Bukhari).
 Spending this night in worship, seeking forgiveness and Divine nearness marks the climax of Ramadan.

-May Allah give us the ability to follow these steps and help us become true believers.
+May Allah give us the ability to follow these steps and help us to appreciate the greatness of this month.